keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 direct access to the underlying data.
 For the five most expensive projects, there is also a usage breakdown, which shows what has consumed the credits.
 Next listed are the most demanding SQL and non-SQL transformations, which have consumed most of the credits.
 The last visual is for the most expensive components.

-### Configuration Health
+### Configurations Health
 {: .image-popup}
 ![Screenshot - Configuration Health](/management/telemetry/telemetry-dashboards/ou-config-health.png)

-*Configuration Health* shows the health of flows and jobs over time.
-By hovering over it, you can see more detailed data (the precise number of flows/jobs on a certain day that ended with success/error/warning).
+*Configurations Health* gives the health of flows and jobs over time.
+By hovering over a day, you can see more detailed data (the numbers of flows or jobs on that day that ended with success, error, or warning).

 ## Activity Center
 *Activity Center* provides the most detailed insight into telemetry data from the three modes available.
 It is not available by default but has to be requested.
-The customer needs to contact their account manager and share with them which project they want Activity Center in (i.e., target project, which can be only one project).
-Once the Activity Center is enabled for the customer under the profile picture below, it will be visible to people with access to the target project.
+You need to tell your account manager which project you want to be the target project in your Activity Center.
+You can have only one target project.
+Once the Activity Center has been enabled, it will be visible to everyone with access to the target project.

 {: .image-popup}
 ![Screenshot - Activity Centre in KBC](/management/telemetry/telemetry-dashboards/activity-centre-kbc.png)

-Once you select this option, the *Activity Center* opens.
-It consists of five tabs, each focused on a different part of consumption monitoring.
+The *Activity Center* has five tabs, each focused on a different aspect of consumption monitoring.
 These tabs are available by default for all projects in the organization but can be filtered for specific ones.
-It also allows filtering for dates.
-This is the default setup for the last three months (it takes two months back and the current, any day in May it takes data from 1st March until today), except *Jobs Monitoring*, which provides detailed information on individual jobs, so it is only showing yesterday's data by default.
+You can allows filter by date.
+The default setup is for the current month and the two previous months.
+For example, if you access the *Activity Center* during May, you will get data from 1st March until today.
+However, *Jobs Monitoring* provides detailed information on individual jobs, so it shows only yesterday's data by default.

-All of these filters can be changed.
-Some visuals provide a drill to see what the one-level lower detail is.
-It is visible when hovering over in the case of graphical representation, and in the case of one number, the drill is available when it is understriked.
-Each visual has a question mark in the top right corner when hovering over it.
-When you click this question mark, it will describe the visual (e.g., which filters apply to this and the logic behind the calculation).
+All these filters can be changed.
+For some visuals, you can drill down to see a lower level of detail.
+For a  graphical representation, the drill-down can be accessed by hovering over a point.
+The drill-down is available for a number if it has an underline.
+When you hover ove a visual, a question mark appears in the top right corner.
+If you click on the question mark, you will get a description of the visual
+(e.g., which filters are applicable and the logic behind the calculation).

 {: .image-popup}
 ![Screenshot - Activity Centre Visual Description](/management/telemetry/telemetry-dashboards/ac-info-button.png)